mythicane/Kinematics-of-a-UFACTORY-XARM/README.md

 # Kinematics-of-a-UFACTORY-XARM

- The scope of this project includes mapping the kinematics of a 6-degree of freedom UFACTORY XARM robot using MATLAB 2024a, which could be later defined in simulation.
+ The scope of this project includes mapping the kinematics of a 6-degree of freedom UFACTORY XARM robot using MATLAB 2024a Robotics Toolkit Simscape, which could be later defined in simulation.
 A situation involving arming the XARM with a sword of previously defined length (with the tip of the blade as the end-effector) will be utilized as the focus.
 By allowing an avenue for individuals to directly control